StefCoene/velserver/README.md

 - process counter values
 - merge information from http://www.docum.org/drupal/content/velbus-software
 - can https://github.com/openhab/openhab/wiki/MQTT-Binding be used so the logger can push changes?
+- install instructions

+# Bugs
+I found some bugs in the code of velbus.
+The third part of the name of the second blind channel is not correct, it returns the third part of the name of the first channel.

+# Documentation
+## logger.pl
+This is the basic daemon that should be running all the time.
+I run it from screen so it runs in the background, but I can reconnect to the screen session to see what's happening.

+## commands.pl
+This is can be used to send commands to the bus.
+I use it for testing, but it can also used to trigger a scan or send the current date and time to the modules on the bus.

+## pdf2txt.pl
+This script reads the velbus protocol pdf files and extract all the information regarding the available commands.